11 Things You Might Not Know About the U.S. Army

 7. Army astronauts are a thing.

 Soldiers who jump from airplanes wear Airborne wings.
 Those who rappel from helicopters wear Air Assault wings.
 Those who fly into space wear Astronaut wings.
 Colonel Douglas Wheelock wears all three.
-In 2010, he logged his 163rd day in space after serving as the first active duty soldier to command the International Space Station.
-(The following year, he deployed to Afghanistan, and has flown thirty-eight aerial combat missions.)
+He logged 178 days in space after serving as the first active duty soldier to command the International Space Station.
+(In 2011, he deployed to Afghanistan, and has flown thirty-eight aerial combat missions.)